hashicorp/packer/website/source/docs/templates/user-variables.html.md

-Secrets can be read from [Vault](https://www.vaultproject.io/) and used within your template as user variables. the `vault` function is available *only* within the default value of a user variable, allowing you to default a user variable to an environment variable.
+Secrets can be read from [Vault](https://www.vaultproject.io/) and used within your template as user variables. the `vault` function is available *only* within the default value of a user variable, allowing you to default a user variable to a vault secret.

 An example of using a v2 kv engine: